 During the course of several design and strategy investigations, Jump Associates has had the opportunity to study a number of different types of people and the challenges they faced in the course of their daily lives.
 Depending on the project, we’ve studied subject groups ranging from office workers to medical equipment technicians to motorcycle enthusiasts.
 Direct observation, as well as interviews, gave us extensive lists of needs both individual and collective.

-Table 1 shows examples of needs from two separate studies.
-While each gave us radically different information, one general pattern remained the same: People’s needs varied in level of abstraction, due in large part to differences in their connection to the immediate situation.
+Two separate studies gave us radically different information, but one general pattern remained the same: People’s needs varied in level of abstraction, due in large part to differences in their connection to the immediate situation.
 Because the data seems rather obtuse when presented without the necessary background information, we’ve also included a list for Sally, our archetypal coffee drinker.
-Each list is, of course, highly abbreviated and shows just a few needs to con- vey the basic idea.
+Each list is, of course, highly abbreviated and shows just a few needs to convey the basic idea.

 Qualifier Needs represent the most immediate types of needs people face.
 These are often the result of problems with existing solutions.
 For instance, Sally might need to hold her coffee cup without spilling it.
 That need is derived directly from the fact that she’s drinking coffee in the first place.
 If coffee weren’t hot or didn’t stain, Sally might not be so worried about spilling it.
 The same Qualifier Needs exist for everyone who uses a particular set of solutions in similar ways.
 These needs may disappear if current solutions are redesigned or replaced.
 People are likely to be aware of Qualifier Needs, and, if asked, may describe such needs in terms of changes or additions to specific qualities of a product or service.